In UserGuiding, guides can be butt spliced. In other words, you can start a different guide from a running guide's final step.

-You can select the Guide List component from the new component menu to add guides into your guide steps and hotspots.
+You can select the Guide List component from the new component menu to add Guides to your guide steps and hotspots.

-This way, you can use a guide's step or a hotspot as a medium to trigger another guide.
+This way, you can use a Guide step or a hotspot as a medium to trigger another guide.

 If you add more than one Guide, you can ramify the user experiences through guides.
 This action allows end-users to decide on which Guide they want to launch.

 After clicking on the Guide List component, the unit will be automatically added just above the green +ADD button.

 To select a guide to be added, click on the white area.

 It will open the section from which you can select and add guides.

 Guide List Items: Here, you can add new guides to your list or extract existing ones from your list.

 If you're showing custom guides to specific user segments, turn on the "Hide if segments don't match."